 Attention deficit hyperactivity disorder, or ADHD, which affects almost two million children, has existed for generations and is grossly misdiagnosed.
 Although challenges remain, we are a bit closer to being able to objectively diagnose the disorder than we were a half century ago.
 Included: Strategies for teaching students with ADHD, and resources for additional information.

 Doctors still do not know the best way to diagnose or treat attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD) although it affects approximately 3 to 5 percent of all American schoolchildren.
-According to the journal Pediatrics, currently about 1.5 million children ages 5 through 18 take drugs like the amphetamine Ritalin for relief from attention and hyperactivity disorders.
+According to the journal Pediatrics, currently about 1.5 million children ages 5 through 18 take drugs like Ritalin for relief from attention and hyperactivity disorders.
 But do all of those children really have attention deficit hyperactivity disorder?
 Do all of those children really benefit from taking drugs?

 "My sixteen-year-old identical twin brothers were identified as having attention deficit disorder," says thirteen-year-old Jenny W. "They were diagnosed at a young age and put on Ritalin.
 However, this just worsened the problem.
 The medicine made them talk, move, and think slowly.
 The other kids made fun of them because of that."